ominestre/rotten-deps/README.md

 ## How do I use this?

+### Prerequisites

+1. NodeJS
+    - We currently support `12.x`, `14.x`. and `16.x`.
+Other versions may work but are not part of our nightly and push testing.

 ### Installation

 `npm i -g rotten-deps` or `yarn global add rotten-deps` to install this utility globally